Xiangqi: Pieces

-Each player controls an army of 16 pieces; the armies are usually coloured red and black.
-Pieces are flat circular disks labelled or engraved with a Chinese character identifying the piece type, and in a colour indicating which player has ownership.
-The black pieces are marked with somewhat different characters from the corresponding red pieces.
+Each player controls an army of 16 pieces.
+Pieces are flat circular disks labelled or engraved with a Chinese character identifying the piece type.
 Even in mainland China, most sets still use traditional Chinese characters (as opposed to simplified Chinese characters).
+Modern pieces are usually plastic, but pieces may be made of wood, various sorts of horn, bone, or ivory, and more expensive sets may use jade.

+The pieces of the opposing sides are distinguished by the colours of the ink in which their names are written on them, which are usually red and black, but may be any two of blue, red, green, black, or white.
+Some books refer to the two sides as north and south; which direction corresponds to which colour varies from source to source.

-Modern pieces are usually plastic, though some sets are wooden, and more expensive sets may use jade.
-In more ancient times, many sets were simple unpainted woodcarvings; thus, to distinguish between pieces of the two sides, most corresponding pieces used characters that were similar but varied slightly.
-This practice may have originated in situations where there was only one material available to make the pieces from and no colouring material available to distinguish the opposing armies.
+The sides may also be distinguished by the use of two different characters for each piece according to which side it belongs to; Charles F. Wilkes remarks that "it apparently doesn't matter which choice of alternative characters are used together on a side."
+This practice may have originated in situations where there was only one material available to make the pieces from and no colouring material available to distinguish the opposing armies; in more ancient times, many sets were simple unpainted woodcarvings.
 The oldest xiangqi piece found to date is a 俥 (chariot) piece.
 It is kept in the Three Gorges Museum.